mahmoudhusam/social-media-mern-app/README.md

 ## Description

-Build a COMPLETE Fullstack Responsive MERN (MongoDB, Express.js, React.js, Node.js) App with Authentication, Likes, and Dark Mode features.
+A Complete Fullstack Responsive MERN (MongoDB, Express.js, React.js, Node.js) App with Authentication, Likes, and Dark Mode features.
 This project showcases a robust implementation of a social media application using modern web technologies.

 ## Features